 - Acknowledged - Recorded and - Reviewed and where appropriate investigated. - 5.3 The University hopes that in many cases, staff will initially be able to raise any concerns with a line manager or the next most senior manager (if the matter concerns the line manager).
 This can be done in person or in writing.
 They may be able to agree a way of resolving your concern quickly and effectively.
-In relevant cases they may refer the matter to the Whistleblowing Officer. - 5.4 Where the matter is more serious, or you consider that the manager has not addressed your concern, or you would prefer not to raise it with them for any reason, or if you are not a member of staff, you should contact the Whistleblowing Officer (Chief Operating Officer).
-If, however, the disclosure relates to the Whistleblowing Officer, you should contact the Deputy Vice Chancellor.
-Contact details are set out at the end of this policy. - 5.5 When raising a concern, Whistleblowers should provide a description of the concerns including wherever possible, precise information such as dates of events, names of those involved, meetings or correspondence which have taken place, and a reference to relevant documents or policies.
+In relevant cases they may refer the matter to the Whistleblowing Officer. - 5.4 Where the matter is more serious, or you consider that the manager has not addressed your concern, or you would prefer not to raise it with them for any reason, or if you are not a member of staff, you should contact the Whistleblowing Officer (Chief Operating Officer & University Secretary).
+If, however, the disclosure relates to the Whistleblowing Officer, you should contact the Provost & Deputy Vice-Chancellor.
+Contact details are set out at the end of this policy. - 5.5 When raising a concern, Whistleblowers should provide a description of the concerns including wherever possible, precise information such as dates of events, names of those involved, meetings or correspondence which have taken place, and a reference to relevant documents or policies. - 5.6 If required, we will arrange a meeting with you as soon as possible to discuss your concern.
+You have the right to use the Welsh language in any meetings under this policy (see Guidance on Staff arranging meetings).
+You may also bring a colleague or trade union representative to any meetings under this policy.
+Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 5.7 Following an initial review of the issue raised, where possible, we will aim to give you feedback as to whether this matter falls within the scope of this policy and how we propose to deal with the matter. - 5.8 If a matter gives cause for concern', as referred to by Section III, paragraph 5 of Ordinance 12, about an academic member of staff, the matter shall be referred in confidence to the relevant Head of School/Professional Service, together with the identity of the Whistleblower, where this is known.
+A Whistleblower wishing to remain known only to those investigating the disclosure, shall have the option of withdrawing the disclosure if the continuation of the investigation may lead to their identification to the person(s) who are the subject of the disclosure.

-- 5.6 If required, we will arrange a meeting with you as soon as possible to discuss your concern.
-You may bring a colleague or trade union representative to any meetings under this policy.
-Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 5.7 Following an initial review of the issue raised, where possible, we will aim to give you feedback as to whether this matter falls within the scope of this policy and how we propose to deal with the matter. - 5.8 If a matter gives cause for concern', as referred to by Section III, paragraph 5 of Ordinance 12, about an academic member of Staff, the matter shall be referred in confidence to the relevant Head of School/Professional Service, together with the identity of the Whistleblower, where this is known.
-A Whistleblower wishing to remain known only to those investigating the disclosure, shall have the option of withdrawing the disclosure if the continuation of the investigation may lead to their identification to the person(s) who are the subject of the disclosure. - 5.9 Where it is considered that the matter raises concerns that would fall under the remit of any other University disciplinary procedure, the matter shall be referred to the appropriate Head of School/Professional Service for consideration under those procedures. - 5.10 Where there are existing procedures for the investigation of certain allegations, e.g. Bribery Policy/Investigation of Financial Irregularities, the matter will be referred to the relevant person(s)/body under those procedures. - 5.11 Where the matter has been referred to another person(s)/body, you will be informed as to whether any further action is being taken.
+- 5.9 Where it is considered that the matter raises concerns that would fall under the remit of any other University disciplinary procedure, the matter shall be referred to the appropriate Head of School/Professional Service for consideration under those procedures. - 5.10 Where there are existing procedures for the investigation of certain allegations, e.g. Bribery Policy/Investigation of Financial Irregularities, the matter will be referred to the relevant person(s)/body under those procedures. - 5.11 Where the matter has been referred to another person(s)/body, you will be informed as to whether any further action is beingtaken.